meetuparchive/swarm-animation/README.md

    You should then be able to open your browser to preview the docs at `localhost:8888`.

   `grunt docs` compiles the sass and builds the docs for the `gh-pages` branch *and pushes*

+   _Changes to the docs are watched and recompiled_

 ### adding docs